khushboo28sahu/smart-ambulance-services/README.md

 - The implementation of these ideas at a product level is shared, along with real-world results.
 Detailed explanations of the front-end and back-end procedures are provided to validate the effectiveness of the proposed algorithms in enhancing patient care and healthcare system responsiveness.

+Self-explanatory illustrative diagrams are shown below.
+The images are of high quality, which might take some time to load.
+If it still doesn't load, please click on the image links, switch browser, or go to the image folder (https://github.com/khushboo28sahu/smart-ambulance-services/tree/main/assets).

 ## System Model

 ![System Model](assets/System.png)